Migracode-Barcelona/old-syllabus-contents/others/git.md

 ![Git Company](./assets/git/gitcompany.png)

--	master: The master branch stores the official release history, for each published version a tag is assigned with a version number
+-	**_master_**: The master branch stores the official release history, for each published version a tag is assigned with a version number
--	hotfix: is the branch we use to fix bugs from the published version as soon as possible, without adding new features.
+-	**_hotfix_**: is the branch we use to fix bugs from the published version as soon as possible, without adding new features.
 As we can see in v0.1 version the software has a bug, we fix it in the Hotfix branch, and then we merge it directly with master.
 Also this change is added to develop brach for future versions.
--	release-xxx: release branches are created from develop, to have a version that should be tested in detail to become  a new version, if during the test some bugs are found are fix directly in this branch. xxx is the name o the release
+-	**_release-xxx_**: release branches are created from develop, to have a version that should be tested in detail to become  a new version, if during the test some bugs are found are fix directly in this branch. xxx is the name o the release
--	develop: The develop branch serves as an integration branch for features.
+-	**_develop_**: The develop branch serves as an integration branch for features.
 Once develop has acquired enough features for a release, a new release branch is created to test it before go to master.
--	feature-xxx.
-Each new feature with name xxx, should reside in its own branch.
+-	**_feature-xxx_**: Each new feature with name xxx, should reside in its own branch.
 But, instead of branching off of master, feature branches use develop as their parent branch.
 When a feature is complete, it gets merged back into develop.
 Features should never interact directly with master.